 How much do European spend in average on newspapers. books and stationary

 As you can see from the above graph created based on a study of Eurostat, people have different levels of reading in Europe, which proves my point – that people read more or less depending on the geographical area where they grew up, their culture, their education etc.

-Of course, beside the above, I think that a writer should also take in count the pros and cons that I have mentioned in my previous article.
+Of course, beside the above, I think that a writer should also take into acount the pros and cons that I have mentioned in my previous article.

 That is more or less my opinion regarding choosing a book cover as an author.
 If I missed something, please feel free to make your point.